-VHA estimates the resources needed to provide its health care services for 2 fiscal years.
-It uses the Enrollee Health Care Projection Model (EHCPM) to develop approximately 84 percent of its health care budget estimate and uses other methods for the remainder.
-For example, the EHCPM projects cost estimates for outpatient and inpatient health care services provided at VA facilities and available through community providers.
-Other actuarial models and "non-modeled" cost estimates may include non-recurring maintenance at VA medical facilities, state-based long-term services and supports programs, and assistance to caregivers of veterans.
-VA uses the EHCPM to make projections 3 and 4 years into the future for budget purposes based on data from the most recent fiscal year.
-For example, in 2019, VHA used data from fiscal year 2018 to develop its health care budget estimate for the President's fiscal year
+EHCPM projects cost estimates for outpatient and inpatient health care services provided at VA facilities and available through community providers.
+Other actuarial models and "non-modeled" cost estimates may include non-recurring maintenance at VA medical facilities, state-based long-term services and supports programs, and assistance to caregivers of veterans.17 VA uses the EHCPM to make projections 3 and 4 years into the future for budget purposes based on data from the most recent fiscal year.
+For example, in 2019, VHA used data from fiscal year 2018 to develop its health care budget estimate for the President's fiscal year 2021 budget request, including an advance appropriation request for fiscal year 2022.18